|The alignment on that car had to have been pretty great|

 the universe and shit.

-I pulled into a lotus position on my towel and zoned out for a minute.
-Now, normally have a difficult time shutting my brain off.
-But something about the gentle waves rolling in and crashing ashore, the occasional seagull squeak, the sand shifting under my tucchus made all of the whirlwind of the road, the heartache from back home, the stresses about work fall away like the sand getting pulled back into the water.
+I pulled into the big dude equivalent of a lotus position on my towel and zoned out for a minute.
+Now, normally I have a difficult time shutting my brain off, but something about the gentle waves rolling in and crashing ashore, the occasional seagull squeak, the sand shifting under my tucchus made all of the whirlwind of the road, the heartache from back home, the stresses about work fall away like the sand getting pulled back into the water.
 I learned a lot from the ocean that day.
 See, those waves roll in, and roll out.
 They crash on the beach and move back out again.
 And there's a rhythm to it.
 Over and over again.
 Sometimes they roll in long, and sometimes short.
 Sometimes the time of day rolls them further up the beach, and at certain times of day, the beach gets bigger.
 But they crash, over and over and over again.
 Those waves hit that beach eons before I got there and they'll hit that beach long after I'm gone.
 No outside forces can change that.
 Over and over again, the waves crash.
 I'll leave an imprint of my ass in the sand, and by tomorrow it'll be gone.
 The universe doesn't care, it just does what it does.
 The only things we can control are what we do.
 The way we treat others, the way we treat the planet, the way we feel about ourselves, no other person should have the power to change that about you.
 They can only be a catalyst, a spark, the rest is entirely up to you.
 We all have that choice to make.

 |The Strand Jetty|